tunib-ai/oslo/USAGE.md

 ### Model Deployment

-The usage of deployment launcher is similar with 3D parallelization.
+The usage of deployment launcher is similar with 3D parallelism.
 Just input the argument `deployment=True`.
-Similar with 3D parallelism, the model can be created from split or merged checkpoints, and features such as kernel fusion can be used together.
+The model can be created from split or merged checkpoints, and features such as kernel fusion can also be used together.

 ```python
 from oslo import GPTNeoForCausalLM